What is the European Fund for Strategic Investments (EFSI)?

 EFSI is demand-driven and provides support for projects everywhere in the EU, including cross-border projects.
 There are no geographic or sector quotas.
 Projects are considered based on their individual merits.

-Social housing, hospitals, public transport networks…all the major infrastructure that makes a difference to our daily lives started off as a project.
+Social housing, hospitals, public transport networks… all the major infrastructure that makes a difference to our daily lives started off as a project.
 But getting the funding and expertise together to turn a project into reality is not always easy.
-Public authorities and private companies from all over the European Union have a new partner to help them get their projects off the ground: the European Investment Advisory Hub.
+Public authorities and private companies from all over the European Union have a new partner to help them get their projects off the ground.